-This Course: EDUC 7549 Teaching Argument and Procedure Writing to K-8 students
+EDUC 7547 - Teaching Narrative Writing to K-8 students

 This is a project-based course where groups of participants will collaborate to develop a writing unit in a genre appropriate for their grade level.
-Using a genre-based pedagogy informed by systemic functional linguistics, participants will learn what and how to teach arguments and procedures.
+Using a genre-based pedagogy informed by systemic functional linguistics, participants will learn what and how to teach non-fiction narratives (Personal and procedural recounts, autobiographies, biographies, empathetic autobiographies, and historical recounts) and fictional narratives.
 Features of the genres demanded in elementary and middle schools will be learned and practiced.
 The strong emphasis on language development distinguishes this approach from others currently used in schools.
 The approach to teaching guides teachers in ways of apprenticing students to writing that builds confidence and success.

 Maria Estela Brisk is a Professor of Education at the Teacher Education, Special Education and Curriculum and Instruction Department, Lynch School of Education, Boston College.
 She received her Ph.
 D. in linguistics and bilingual education at the University of New Mexico in 1972.
 Her research and teacher-training interests include elementary students’ writing development, bilingual education, bilingual language and literacy acquisition, methods of teaching literacy, and preparation of mainstream teachers to work with bilingual learners.
 She is the author of numerous articles and books.